simviu/IcEngBuild/README.md

 # winDepLib
 winDepLib.zip is the windows dependency library, contatin FreeGlut and Glew binary, which is needed for building IcEng App on windows.
+Download and unzip winDepLib.zip into IcEng/proj/windows/ for Visual Studio to find them.
-You can download FreeGlut and Glew yourself, and re-orgnized the directory and files structure in same way, for the convenience of project setting of Visual Studio.
+You can also download FreeGlut and Glew yourself, and re-orgnized the directory and files structure in same way, for the convenience of project setting of Visual Studio.

 # License